 Lake Systravatn

 The source of the waterfall is the lake on top of the mountain, Systravatn or Sisters' Lake.
-The waterfall is "fed" by the overflow of the lake.
+The waterfall is "fed" by the lake's overflow.

-In Þjóðsögur Jóns Árnasonar - the Collection of Folklore by Jón Árnason you will find the folklore on how Systravatn - Sisters' Lake got its name.
+In Þjóðsögur Jóns Árnasonar - the Compilation of Folklore by Jón Árnason, you will find the folklore on how Systravatn - Sisters' Lake got its name.

-"Above Kirkjubær you will find a beautiful mountainside with green grass up to its edge.
-On this mountain vast grassland can be found around a lake called Systravatn - Sisters' Lake, as 2 nuns from the convent went there, either both of them together or separately.
+"Above Kirkjubær, you will find a beautiful mountainside with green grass up to its edge.
+On this mountain, a vast grassland surrounds a lake called Systravatn - Sisters' Lake, where two nuns from the convent went, either together or separately.

 Lake Systravatn

-An unusually beautiful golden comb is said to have been extended from the lake, and one of the nuns waded into the lake in the attempt to reach the golden comb, which proved to be too deep so she drowned.
+A lovely golden comb is said to have been extended from the lake, and one of the nuns waded into the lake in an attempt to reach the golden comb, which proved to be too deep, so she drowned.

 The view of Kirkjubæjarklaustur from the top of the Systrafoss waterfall

 The horse lowered itself or knelt.
-She rode it into the lake and none of them, the nun, horse, and the comb, have been seen ever since.
+She rode it into the lake, and none of them, the nun, the horse, or the comb, has been seen ever since.
 This is the story of how the lake got its name - Sisters' Lake".

 Sönghellirinn - the Singing Cave